 In Falmouth, privately-owned forests account for a very small portion of Maine's forest products industry, but their value for wildlife habitat and recreation is well recognized.
+Well-planned and managed timber harvesting can also be economically rewarding to landowner and logger alike.
+The Town can provide a policy and regulatory environment that rewards the beneficial outcomes of forest management.
+In doing so, it supports goals concerning open space and rural character.
 The Town has sought to protect forests from residential development through its Resource Conservation Overlay District, where open space is set aside when land is being subdivided into house lots.
 Forestry, the management of forest land primarily for the growth and harvesting of trees, is permitted in the farm and forest, residential and Tidewater areas.